EDUCBA

 TypeScript promise output 2

-Rules and regulation for the promise
+Rules and regulations for the promise

 1. This is used to make asynchrony calls.